TLDR

 What Place Means in Marketing

 Place describes where and how customers can actually access a product.
-It's not just one location.
-It covers every option a business gives you to buy their stuff.
+It is not just one location.
+It covers every option a business gives a customer to buy a product.

 - A retail store that carries multiple brands (Foot Locker, Dick's Sporting Goods)